dsnezhkov/zombieant/README.md

 So, our preloader just gained parameterized execution capabilities.
 In this case it could say: "Hey, I am preloading a module and passing an argument to it.
 And by the way, I want this target to go into the background when executing (daemonization), and I want to further hide in the process table as process named `smtp`".

-> We can use the preloader to pass both the module path and the arguments.
+> Pro-tip: We can use the preloader to pass both the module path and the arguments.
 We can preload the module with all the available methods as we have discussed above (e.g. constructors, etc.) or, we can simply lock on a API interface contract to invoke in the module.
 For example, we can stipulate that the module export a function `int Entry(char* params)` so we can search and invoke it dynamically like so:
 (Ok, we can use some `dlopen()`'s here ;) )

 Code example discussion / demo